NWU-NISL-Fuzzing/upbeat/README.md

 python hybrid_testing.py
 ```

 Each test case will first be applied on language-level testing, with execution information stored in table `originResult_cw`.
-In case of any anomalies, relevant information will be logged in table `differentialResult_cw`.
+If any anomalies occurred, relevant information will be logged in table `differentialResult_cw`.

-If no anomalies are detected, the test case proceeds to the differential testing, where results are stored in table `originResult_sim` and `differentialResult_sim`.
+If no anomalies are detected, the test case proceeds to differential testing, where results are stored in table `originResult_sim` and `differentialResult_sim`.

 Users can also execute these two steps separately by running the following command: